 The history and development of telemedicine are closely related to the development and history of technology.
 For example, video conferencing technology was available for a long.
 Most of the United States population knows how to video chat using mobile phones or computers.
 The same technology is used for conferencing with the doctor for availing medical aid.

-We have been seeking communications methodologies for a very long time through wireless transmission, electroscopes, telegraphy, etc. Radio and telephone used to be the earliest form of telemedicine, which have now been supplemented with advanced diagnosis methods such as cloud-based client-server software.
+We have been seeking communications methodologies for a long time through wireless transmission, electroscopes, telegraphy, etc. Radio and telephone used to be the earliest form of telemedicine, which have now been supplemented with advanced diagnosis methods such as cloud-based client-server software.
 Not only this, but we have entered an era where we have developed advanced telemedical devices that can support in-home care as well.

 Fast forward to 2020—we see that telehealth is evolving at a greater speed than ever happened in history.
-With the availability of better technology at exponential levels, the accessibility and the cost-effectiveness of basic telemedicine apparatus has also increased.
+With the availability of better technology at exponential levels, the accessibility and the cost-effectiveness of basic telemedicine apparatus have also increased.

 It is natural—as telemedicine was originally conceived to be one of the methods by which patients located in very remote locations, far away from proper health care facilities—can also avail of healthcare.